soc/soc.me/_languages/package-objects-in-scala.md

 ---
-title:  "Language Design: Package Objects"
+title:  "Language Design: Package Objects in Scala"
 date:   2017-12-20 00:00:00
+redirect_from:
-redirect_from: "/articles/language-design/package-objects"
+  - "/articles/language-design/package-objects"
+  - "/languages/package-objects"
 ---

 Scala has the concept of